 This program is designed to meet the continued need for trained phlebotomists.
-A phlebotomist is a healthcare worker who is able to obtain and prepare quality blood samples for laboratory testing.
-The program addresses proper technique of sample collection and processing, as well as basic anatomy and physiology, medical terminology and the study of disease processes.
-In addition, the students review and discuss proper communication techniques, phlebotomist-client and coworker relationships and medicolegal ethics.
+A phlebotomist is a health-care worker who is able to obtain and prepare quality blood samples for laboratory testing.
+The program addresses proper technique of sample collection and processing, as well as basic anatomy and physiology, medical terminology and infection control and safety.
+In addition, the students review and discuss proper communication techniques, phlebotomist-client and co-worker relationships and medicolegal ethics.

 The program consists of three courses offered over one semester.
 The first course follows a lecture and student laboratory format that includes hands-on phlebotomy experience.
-The second course consists of clinical experiences and skill development at an off-campus medical facility.
+The second course consists of a clinical experience allowing skill development at an off-campus medical facility.
 The third course is a program-required medical terminology course.
 The course is offered during daytime hours.

-Upon completion of the program, graduates will be awarded a certificate and will be qualified to work as phlebotomists in healthcare settings.
+Upon completion of the program, graduates will be awarded a certificate and will be qualified to work as phlebotomists in health-care settings.
 In addition, graduates are qualified to take a national certification examination administered by either the National Credentialing Agency for Laboratory Personnel, Inc., (NCA) or the American Society for Clinical Pathology (ASCP).
-After successful completion of this examination, the individual will become either a CLPlb (NCA) or PBT (ASCP).
-The phlebotomy certificate program is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) located at 8410 Bryn Mawr Avenue, Suite 670, Chicago, IL 60631; (773) 714-8880.
+After successful completion of this examination, the individual will become either a CLPlb (NCA) or PBT (ACSP).
+The Phlebotomy Certificate Program is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) located at 8410 Bryn Mawr Avenue, Suite 670, Chicago, IL 60631; (773) 714-8880.